jfjallid/go-shareenum/README.md

       --min-size            Minimum file size to include in results in bytes --download <outdir>   Attempt to download all the files in the filtered result set.
   -r, --recurse             Recursively list directories on server
-      --noenc               Disable smb encryption
+      --relay               Start an SMB listener that will relay incoming NTLM authentications to the remote server and use that connection.
+NOTE that this forces SMB 2.1 without encryption.
+      --relay-port <port>   Listening port for relay (default 445) --socks-host <target> Establish connection via a SOCKS5 proxy server --socks-port <port>   SOCKS5 proxy port (default 1080) --noenc               Disable smb encryption
       --smb2                Force smb 2.1
       --debug               Enable debug logging
+      --verbose             Enable verbose logging
   -v, --version             Show version
 ```